ziap/ziap.github.io/content/blog/polymorphism/index.md

 The `Shape` class is called an "abstract" class, which means that it can't be allocated and can only serves as an interface for other classes to inherit from.
 Which means that the function `add_area` takes two pointers that point to two arbitrary objects that inherits from the `Shape` class.
-What make this different from the previous example is that this is an actual function, not a template, and the objects that those pointers point to is determined at run-time, not at compile-time.
+What makes this different from the previous example is that this is an actual function, not a template, and the objects that those pointers point to are determined at run-time, not at compile-time.

 ```c++